Back to Blog Home

-11 best client database software designed for agencies
+10 best client database software for serious agencies

 What is client database software?

-So, what's the difference between client database software and CRMs?
+But you might be asking, what's the difference between client database software and CRMs?
 Great question!
 They sound pretty similar — but there are some key differences.
-Client database tools organize client information to facilitate service delivery by agencies.
+Client database tools organize client information to help businesses deliver on their services.
 CRMs focus more broadly on managing sales, marketing, and customer service processes.

 There can be some overlap in capabilities.
 But while CRMs take a sales funnel view of customers, client databases zero in on optimizing the delivery of services.